 Poor Lucina makes one comment about joining Chrom in the mixed baths and has one (admittedly poorly-handled) support set where she shrieks at the female Avatar (if she's not her mother) for supposedly flirting with Chrom.
 This hasn't spread too far, but at least one fan has suggested the Japanese version says she has an Electra Complex.

 The female version is screamed at and accused of being an abusive, entitled, annoying tsundere harpy and prospect "waifu" Mary Sue, because of her supports with Chrom.
-(Nevermind that she can marry other guys than him if the player desires so, and that her dynamics with said guys are very different to those she has with Chrom.)
-The male version doesn't have it that bad, but due to some... self-projection prone Chrom/male!Avatar fans, many people peg him as either some wangsty, weepy, co-dependent wimp with endless gayngst over him, or a creepy Stalker with a Crush who has been brewing a Wife Husbandry deal towards Chrom's daughter Lucina ever since years ago.
+(Nevermind that she can marry other guys than him if the player desires, that her dynamics with said guys are very different to those she has with Chrom, and that you can have her marry Chrom without going through the "offending" supports with a bit of planning.)
+The male version doesn't have it that bad, but due to some... self-projection prone Chrom/male!Avatar and Chrom/ Lucina fans, many people peg him as either some wangsty, weepy, co-dependent wimp with endless gayngst over him, or a creepy Stalker with a Crush who has been brewing a Wife Husbandry deal towards Lucina ever since years ago.